COVID-19 vaccination campaign: Who is currently eligible for the vaccine?

 How are you today?

 Because the supply of the COVID vaccine is expected to be limited at first, the CDC has provided recommendations for federal, state, and local governments about who should be vaccinated in priority, following Advisory Committee on Immunization Practices (ACIP) advice.

 The CDC recommends that the COVID-19 vaccine supplies be allocated to the following groups in phases:

-- Frontline essential workers - firefighters, police officers, corrections officers, food and agricultural works, USPS workers, manufacturing workers, grocery store workers, public transit workers, and those who work in the education sector (teachers, support staff, daycare workers
+Phase 1b: Frontline essential workers (such as firefighters, police officers, corrections officers, food and agricultural works, USPS workers, manufacturing workers, grocery store workers, public transit workers, and those who work in the education sector (teachers, support staff, daycare workers)

-- People aged 16—64 years with underlying medical conditions which increase the risk of serious, life-threatening complications from COVID-19.
-You can find a list of underlying medical conditions the CDC considers to lead to an increased risk of severe illness from COVID-19 here: People with Certain Medical Conditions
+People aged 16—64 years with underlying medical conditions which increase the risk of serious, life-threatening complications from COVID-19.

-- Other essential workers - those who work in transportation and logistics, food service, housing construction and finance, information technology, communications, energy, law, media, public safety, and public health.
+Other essential workers, such as those who work in transportation and logistics, food service, housing construction and finance, information technology, communications, energy, law, media, public safety, and public health.

 As the vaccine supply increases, vaccination recommendations will expand to include more groups.